lhgrey/lhgrey/README.md

 - 👋 Hi, I’m @lh
-- 👀 I’m interested in advanced technology and knowleadge in clinical medicine, especially cardiovascular disease.
+- 👀 I’m interested in advanced technology and knowledge in clinical medicine, especially cardiovascular disease.
-- 🌱 I’m currently trying to get a MD dgree.
+- 🌱 I’m currently trying to get an MD degree.
-- 📫 How to reach me : 15563369081@163.com
+- 📫 How to reach me: liuhui75321@163.com
-- ⚡ Looking forward to meet new friends here.
+- ⚡ Looking forward to meeting new friends here.

 <!---
 lhgrey/lhgrey is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.